Preparing squeezed, cat and GKP states with parity measurements: Summary and conclusions

 \section{Summary and conclusions}

-We have explored the use of displaced parity measurements and post-selection for the measurement-based state preparation squeezed vacuum states, multi-component cat states, and GKP states.
+We have explored the use of displacement operations and postselected dispersive measurements, in particular parity measurements, for the preparation of squeezed vacuum states, multi-component cat states, and GKP states.
 The fundamental principle that allows for the generation of squeezed states was shown in (\ref{measseq}), namely the fact that an infinitely squeezed state is an eigenstate of the displaced parity operator.
 In the ideal case, high squeezing levels of up to 21.5 dB can be obtained with a modest number of measurements ($N=11$) and reasonably high success probabilities ($p_{\text{suc}} = 8.5\% $).
 Even for a smaller number of measurements ($N=3$), 8.9 dB of squeezing can be obtained with a high success probability ($p_{\text{suc}} = 32 \% $).
 These results are based on a parity measurement sequence we have found, which results to good approximation in squeezed states, see Fig. \ref{fig1}(a).
 Under loss, squeezing levels are reduced, but still remain considerably large under realistic experimental conditions.

 Besides squeezed states, we have shown that our approach can be generalized to the preparation of other types of states, such as multi-component cat states.
 The key insight is that parity measurement can be considered as an operation that creates a superposition of the original and its point-reflected state.
 Using this basic idea, lattices of coherent states can be generated, which form the basis for the preparation of GKP states.
+Under loss, these states show a higher sensitivity than the squeezed states.
+We attribute this mainly due to the fundamentally more fragile nature of these states, and the more ``dynamical'' way that these states are generated.
+For squeezed states, the projection sequence is more convergent process, where each measurement stabilizes a common eigenstate.